M.A. (Cantab.) B.C.L. (Oxon.)

 - Claims against insurance brokers for failing to obtain any or any effective insurance, or to pass on information from the insured to the insurer, leading to avoidance of cover after fire or other loss.

 Hugh has an extensive practice in lawyers' liability work.
 He acts for defendants, instructed directly or via panel firms, and also on behalf of claimants.
 He particularly relishes cases with complex and difficult facts and law, but he also enjoys courtroom rough and tumble, and in particular cross-examination.
-He applies tactical thinking, including in mediations, of which he has extensive experience.
+He applies tactical thinking, including to mediations, of which he has extensive experience.

 Most cases are won or lost on issues of causation and damages.
 Hugh applies ingenuity to problems of causation.
 On quantification of damages, he enjoys working with accountants and other experts, and he is very comfortable with scientific and mathematical concepts.